Hi. I’m Trish and generally, I’m too busy to be here.

 So why am I here at all?

-This space brings writing (my next favourite thing after baking) and recipe collections together if a fun way.
+This space brings writing (my next favorite thing after baking) and recipe collections together if a fun way.
 It also justifies shopping for kitchen things – which might be the best thing.

 My recipes fall into two categories: